FAQs

 Yes we can arrange an instructor for you at the rate of 250 euros per day.
 You can also do Yachtmaster prep weeks and exams on your own yacht.
 Please contact us for details.

-Before your course, we will have told you where it is and when it starts as part of your booking confirmation.
-Courses typically start at 0930 on Monday morning and finish on Friday evening at approximately 1700.
 If you are taking a practical course on the water, you should keep a good look at the weather a day or two before your course.
 We almost never postpone a course due to weather, but safety is paramount so if we do then we will inform you the day before your course is due to start.
 We have only done this once in 4 years, so it's thankfully very unusual.
-All the information you need about your course, what to bring, what to wear and how to find our training locations can be found on our online booking page.

 Of course.
 All miles you sail count towards your logbook.
 If you are doing Yachtmaster exams then the mileage must have been accrued within the last 10 years.